 If the chat is too overwhelming, too intense, or too triggering for your system, and you are unable to continue as part of the group, you can temporarily take off your headphones, mute your computer sound, or even drop out of the chat entirely.
 We expect that you and your people will stay attuned to the emotional state of your system during DD chats, and that you and your people can be relied upon to do what is best for your system without disrupting the group as a whole.
 Make the most of this opportunity, and bring a pen and paper to write down tender topics that you need to address later during your individual work.

 As a whole, by choosing to attend the DD Chats, you are stating that you and your dissociative system have the confidence and the ability to manage your own triggers and emotional responses without resorting to self harm, self injury, or any version of self destructive or high risk behaviors.
 Some of the topics to be discussed may be heavy duty.
 You may have racing thoughts, memories, noise, or internal chaos occur during or afterwards, especially if we reach a topic that is difficult for you.
 Have safety plans made ahead of time for how you will address any lingering issues of intensity or upset.

 Please note: Triggers do happen, sometimes unexpectedly, but it isn’t something that should happen repeatedly during chat times.
 If any DD Chat participant repeatedly disrupts the group due to harmful or destabilized behavior, that participant should expect to be removed from the group chat.
 We may ask that that person not participate in future chats until their system is more able to handle the group process without becoming triggered or destabilized.
-That removed person will also be required to have an individual consultation with either Kathy or Laura prior to being allowed to attend future chats.
+That removed person will also be required to have an individual consultation with Kathy prior to being allowed to attend future chats.

 LENGTH, COST, AND SCHEDULING OF DD CHATS